hanabi/hanabi.github.io/README.md

 * This concept can also be generalized to all *Finesses* that have a *Lie Component* - even after a *Fix Clue*, you should assume that all of the cards are playable.
 * There are exceptions to this rule.
 For example, if a huge *Finesse* happens that gets five cards blind-played and then you get a *Fix Clue* at the very end, the normal logic doens't apply: you can reason that your teammates would have wanted to perform a lie in order to get a huge Finesse, so it was worth it even if the final card from the *Fix Clue* was not necessarily playable.

+### Early 5's Chop Move

+* In the *Early Game*, since you are allowed to stall by cluing off-chop 5's, it is generally impossible to perform the *5's Chop Move*.
+* However, players are not generally supposed to stall until all of the "normal" *Play Clues* and *Save Clues* have been given.
+* Thus, if you receive a clue that looks like a *5's Chop Move* in the *Early Game* and you can see that the player had a good non-stall clue to give, then it IS a chop move after all.

+### Higher-Rank Finesses

+* When a player has a choice between two or more cards to play, they are always supposed to play the card that leads into someone else's hand.
+* However, if both cards do not lead into someone else's hand, then players are supposed to play the card with the lower number (rank) first.
+* If a player plays a higher-rank card first, it implies that the next copy of that suit is in someone's *Finesse Position*.

+### Higher-Rank Bluffs

+* If is possible to lie to the next player and imply a *Higher-Rank Finesse* when they have an unrelated card on *Finesse Position*.
+* After the unrelated card is played, since the person who lied was in *Bluff Position*, no further cards should be promised.

 <br />

 ## Level 3 - Variant-Specific Strategies